Pinterest is amazing for growing blog traffic.

 I barely pin other people’s pins.
 This goes against common expert advice, but it’s what I learned in Pinterest Traffic Avalanche, and it works.
 I pin about 90% my own and 10% third party pins.

 7. Join Facebook groups

 One of the best ways to stay on top of social media, including Pinterest, is to join Facebook groups and connect with other bloggers.
-I have a Facebook group called #SocialHack that you can join to accomplish this.
+I have a Facebook group you can join to accomplish this.
 And there are tons of other groups to join, too.
 The idea is that you want to talk and connect with other people so you can learn what’s new and how best to increase your blog’s success through social media.

 A Final Note!

 I don’t know how to build a huge blog following without Pinterest.

 I grew my blog with Pinterest and it continues to make me a ton of money every month.

 If you’re a blogger, I highly suggest taking Pinterest Traffic Avalanche.
 You will learn everything you need to know to grow your blog and turn it into a traffic generator so you can make money blogging.